 Fetal exposure to the endocrine disrupting chemical bisphenol A (BPA) causes insulin resistance in the adult (Veiga-Lopez et al., Am J Physiol - Endocrinol Metab 2016), a pre-stage of type 2 diabetes, which affects ~350 million people.
 In women, gestational BPA exposure affects the newborn’s weight in a sex-specific manner (Veiga-Lopez et al., J Clin Endocrinol Metab 2015).
 Animal studies suggest that weight increases are due to increase body fat.
 How BPA induces insulin resistance and weight gain/obesity remains unknown.
 Our research using in vivo and cell-based assays aims to understand the mechanistic basis by which BPA programs insulin resistance and obesity during fetal life.
 Our recent work has demonstrated for the first time that gestational BPA can increase the ability of fetal primary preadipocytes to differentiate into mature adipocytes and points to the endoplasmic reticulum stress as a potential modulator in this effect.
-(Pu et al., 2017.
-Endocrinology, in press).
+(Pu et al., Endocrinology 2017).

 This work is currently funded by NIEHS/NIH K22 TIEHR award.